angular/angular/aio/content/guide/upgrade-performance.md

 ## Using ahead-of-time compilation with hybrid applications

 You can take advantage of ahead-of-time (AOT) compilation in hybrid applications just like in any other Angular app.
-The setup for a hybrid app is mostly the same as described in the [Ahead-of-Time Compilation](guide/aot-compiler) guide save for differences in `index.html` and `main-aot.ts`.
+The setup for a hybrid application is mostly the same as described in the [Ahead-of-Time Compilation](guide/aot-compiler) guide save for differences in `index.html` and `main-aot.ts`.